lyh-18/EQVI/README.md

   - `preserve_input`
   - `store_path`
 and etc.

-:zap: Now we support testing for arbitrary dataset with a generic inference script `interpolate_EQVI.py`.
 2. Execute the following command to start inference:
   - For REDS_VTSR dataset, you could use `interpolate_REDS_VTSR.py` to produce the interpolated frames in the same naming manner.
 For example, given the input frames 00000000.png and 00000008.png, if we choose to interpolate 3 frames (`inter_frames=3`), then the output frames are automatically named as 00000002.png, 00000004.png and 00000006.png.
 ```